ThorstenDoherr/searchengine/doc/searchengine.md

 [[exportgrouped]](#exportgrouped)

 ## SEML
-The SearchEngine Machine Learning approach facilitates the quality management for large search projects.
+The SearchEngine Machine Learning approach facilitates semi-automated quality management for large search projects.
 The SearchEngine is quite capable to linking very large datasets by fuzzy criteria.
 But, given the underlying search strategy, it may retrieve too many false positives in an effort to avoid false negatives.
 Although, the balance of recall and precision is a fundamental element of all linkage endeavours, it is very difficult to maintain.
 Avoiding false positives at any cost would increase the amount of unobserved false negatives due to constrains imposed by an engine specialized in retrieval.
 Apart from the fact that ex-ante definitions for such a balance are impossible to stipulate, it is significantly less complex to filter false positives from the matches, a job that can be performed manually by browsing through the data guided by a sense for the objective of the match.
 Of course, for a large search project this is not a feasible approach.

 The SearchEngine combines the simplicity of a manual validation with the efficiency of machine learning.
 The fundamental approach is to label training data, which is a relatively small sample of the full data, to identify an implicit ruleset derived from meta data providing variation correlated with the decision process behind the labeling.
 The SearchEngine has the function <b>exportmeta</b> to export the meta data of a result table.
 A sample can be drawn with the <b>exportresult</b> command.
 The <b>exportextended</b> function presents the results of the sample in an easy to label format.
 After labeling, the sample is enriched with the corresponding meta information to initiate a machine learning process, usually the training of a neural network.
 After the training, the neural network is applied on the complete meta data to convey the trained behavior on the matches.
 The final result is a dataset where true positives are separated from false positives without the need of painful compromises regarding the balance of recall and precision.

-The SEML approach is the reason that the <b>reseach</b> and <b>refine</b> functions are only used in the context of the refinement of candidates retrieved by destructive search types or <b>self-referential searches</b> to provide an identity for mirrored connections.
 Before the introduction of SEML, the identity was the most important indicator for the quality of a match but still too unreliable for the identification of false positives.
-With the SEML approach, there is no need to readjust a single parameter like "identity" when the meta data provides much more information.
+With the SEML approach, there is no need to readjust a single parameter like "identity" with the <b>refine</b> or <b>research</b> functions when the meta data provides much more information.

 ### Meta Data
 The meta data is exported with the <b>exportmeta</b> function.
 The main component is based on the absolute identification potentials (AIP) of every search type.
 An aggregate version of this potential can already be found in the result data under the field name "score".
 The AIPs are reported per search type for the matching words, surplus words of the candidate (exclusive to the candidate) and the words of the search term that did not match (exclusive to the search term).
 For every search type and category only a given number of AIPs will be reported.
 This number reflects the most relevant words required to identify an entity by the respective search type on average.
 For example, firm names may require 5 words, street names can be identified by the 3 most relevant words while a postcode consists of only one word anyway.
 For destructive search types based on tokenization, like n-grams, we suggest to multiply the corresponding word based number by 3 or 4.
 Search types not used for retrieval can be omitted.
 The definition of these numbers is a central parameter of the <b>exportmeta</b> function (see the command description for details).